Search Help

 General Help

-Searching the Keyword field from either the home page or in the Additional Search Filters includes all of the indexed fields in RIP: title, project description, notes, index terms, subject areas, contract or grant numbers, record accession numbers, project managers, principal investigators, sponsor organizations, managing organizations, and performing organizations.
+Searching the Keyword field from either the home page or in the Advanced Search Filters includes all of the indexed fields in RIP: title, project description, notes, index terms, subject areas, contract or grant numbers, record accession numbers, project managers, principal investigators, sponsor organizations, managing organizations, and performing organizations.

 RIP works best with Boolean (AND, OR, NOT) logic.
 See the section below on Advanced Search Tips for a more detailed explanation and search examples.